chs8691/recipetagger/README.md

 - Highlights: 0 (1.5)
 ```

 > [!NOTE]
 > An existing description will not be overwritten.
 But all after `--- Recipe info ---` will be replaced.

-Using wildcard...:
+Selecting multiple image files by using wildcards:
 ```console
 $ python reciper.py -d import/*.jpg
 ```

-...or multiple files:
+Selecting multiple files is possible, too:
 ```console
 python reciper.py -d import/1188.jpg import/1139.jpg
 ```